-American Alpine Institute is proud to offer a variety of scholarships and other assistance opportunities to help people who wish to launch a career in the mountains.
+The American Alpine Institute is proud to offer a variety of scholarships and other assistance opportunities to help people in various stages of their development as climbers, skiers, and outdoorspeople.

-The Liz Daley Scholarship is intended to assist women climbers, skiers, and boarders who want to enter the guiding industry.
-The scholarship is designed to help women advance their skills from beginner or intermediate level to the level of proficiency and experience at which they could qualify for guide training programs either at the Institute or with the American Mountain Guides Association (AMGA).
+The Guide Like Liz Scholarship is intended to assist climbers, skiers, and boarders who identify as women or other marginalized genders and want to enter the guiding industry.
+The scholarship is designed to help women and gender diverse climbers advance their skills from the beginner or intermediate level to a level of proficiency and experience at which they could qualify for guide training programs either at the Institute or with the American Mountain Guides Association (AMGA).
 For more information, click here.

 Association of Outdoor Recreation and Education (AORE) Scholarship